 The Dangerous Alphabet by Neil Gaiman is a clever alphabet book.
 While it’s clearly a children’s book, it has an element of spookiness to it and somber, spidery illustrations that make it just right for adults too.
 The illustrations by Gris Grimly are not my normal preference.
 I tend to like more realistic illustration and

 After reading Edgar Allan Poe last week, I thought I’d stay in the same era and read Nathaniel Hawthorne’s stories.
 To my delight, many of Hawthorne’s stories perfectly fit the “gothic” theme of Halloween in a style that I loved.
 Even though I dislike of being “scared,” these stories were again the perfect amount of

 In my mind, Edgar Allan Poe is the most well-known Halloween-ish short story writer.
-To keep with the season, I reread some of Poe’s short stories.
-I enjoyed his stories when I was younger – I even rewrote “The Fall of the House of Usher” as a play for my high school’s Halloween “one-act plays.”
+To keep up with the season, I reread some of Poe’s short stories.
+I enjoyed his stories when I was younger – I even rewrote “The Fall of the House of Usher” as a play for my high school’s Halloween “one-act

 Washington Irving’s ghost stories are just my type of ghost story: they’re tricky and creepy, but full of twists.
 Irving’s twists are rather predictable, but I found that Irving’s long-winded, wordy, early-1800s prose made his stories delightful to read.